Lazr1026/lazr1026.github.io/README.md

 # lazr1026.github.io

-My Guides are here: https://lazr1026.github.io/Guides
+you are probably here for the [unbrick](https://lazr1026.github.io/unbrick) guide